macobac/css-frameworks/README.md

 - User can delete a post content item

+## Feeling fancy?:

+- User can create a comment on a post
+- User can edit profile media
+- User can follow/unfollow a profile
+- User can react to a post content item

+Feeling fancy comments:

+//User cant see posts when they first log in but get a suggestion of who to follow/suggestion of posts?

 ## Done:

 - User with @noroff.no or @stud.noroff.no email can register profile